emsky/emsky.github.io/_pages/johnscottschool.md

   - name: footer
 ---

 In early 2011, I helped John Scott to re-think the way voice lessons were done.
 I worked closely with John and his voice coaches to create a digital experience that emulates an actual music school.
+Unprecedented, this project allowed us to break new ground in music, and to make John's lessons accessible to a global audience.

-I had the chance to own the design and product vision from core concept to ethnographic research to the first release.
-I also collaborated closely with
+I had the chance to own the design and product vision from core concept to visual design to the first release of the PHP-based web platform, as well as its iOS and Android app.
+I also helped re-design the JDS website and its blog.